Platform finder

 Medium

-Match the investor
+Match the use case

-Best halal platform by investor type
+Best halal platform by use case

 Investor type